gaps-closure/gaps-closure.github.io/docs/C/05-12-emuconfig.md

   ]
 }
 ```
-### layout.json
+### `layout.json`
-Controls the artistic layout of the scenario elements (nodes, links, colors).
-Use [2,3,4]enclave directories for boiler plate layouts depending on the network size required for additional scenarios.
+Controls the graphical layout of the scenario elements (nodes, links, colors).
+Use \[2,3,4\]enclave directories for boiler plate layouts depending on the network size required for additional scenarios.

 ```
 {